Christian Henry ’07 fell in love in high school — with the art of storytelling.

 Film & Video

-- Study abroad in media production and studies with York St. John University in York, England, and take a travel course to the Sundance Film Festival
+Students may also study abroad (in media production and studies) at York St. John University in York, England, and/or take a travel course to the Sundance Film Festival.

-Pacific students have won awards at nationally recognized film festivals, such as the HP Lovecraft Film Festival, the Oregon Independent Film Festival, the Oregon Film Awards and the Columbia Gorge International Film Festival.
+Our students have won awards at nationally recognized film festivals, including the H.P.
+Lovecraft Film Festival, the Oregon Independent Film Festival, the Oregon International Film Awards and Festival Angaelica (formerly the Columbia Gorge International Film Festival).